richlander/container-workshop/sdk-version-differences.md

 ## Base image inferencing

 .NET SDK 8.0.200 and the `Microsoft.NET.Build.Containers` versions `8.0.200`+ includes some additional inferencing logic, for example to target Alpine.
-Earlier require more manual operations.
+Earlier SDKs require more manual operations.

 With the `8.0.1xx` using the `8.0.1xx` package, `ContainerFamily` must be used to target Alpine.